-The controller responsible for the described data collection and processing is named in the Jacobs University imprint.
+The controller responsible for the described data collection and processing is named in the Constructor University imprint.

 When you visit our website, the Web server temporarily stores usage information on our server machine (running in Germany) for statistical purposes in the form of a log in order to improve the quality of our website and to fulfill funding agency statistics reporting obligations.
 We do not transfer your personal data to third parties without your express consent.

 When it comes to processing your personal data, the GDPR grants you certain rights as a website user: